What is a Tiger - Cat E1 / Supercat / Cat XL

 Tiger have now bought the rights to the Cat back from Southways and can supply spare parts - they won't be making any new Cats however.

-The Cat E1 is now out of production and the rest of the Cat range (Supercat / Cat XL) has been sold to Southways Sports cars who are not actively promoting it.
-Tiger still support both old and new Cats.
+The Cat E1 is now out of production and after being bought by Southways Sportscars the rights have been reverted back to Tiger which is good news on the spares availability.
 The Cat is based on a single donor car (Sierra) it is easy to build with a lot of the parts simply unbolting and attached directly to the new chassis.